mattcooke-code/LearningToPy/server/curriculum/Module6_Functions/L1_Function_Basics.md

 Functions become truly useful when they can accept input.

-Parameter: The name used in the function definition to represent the data it expects to receive (e.g., name in the definition below).
+• **Parameter**: The name used in the function definition to represent the data it expects to receive (e.g., name in the definition below).

-Argument: The actual value passed to the function when it is called (e.g., "Alice" in the call below).
+• **Argument**: The actual value passed to the function when it is called (e.g., "Alice" in the call below).

 ```python
 # 'name' is the parameter